 Priorities for enforcement of Section 3 of the HSWA 1974 - July 2003 (rev April 2015)

-Priorities for enforcement of section 3 HSWA are set out in HSE's priority programmes and HSE's incident selection criteria.
+Priorities for enforcement of section 3 HSWA are set out in HSE's priority programmes.
 HSE will also give priority to areas where there is a high level of risk involved or in the interests of justice, including those of the injured or bereaved.
 From 1 April 2011, HSE will follow its 'Guidance for FOD (and associated situational examples) in responding to (non-construction) public safety incidents where section 3 HSWA applies'.

 This FOD guidance applies in full where section 3 HSWA applies but the incident is not RIDDOR reportable.
 Paragraphs of the guidance, on initial enquiries, reviewing investigations and recording decisions for incidents harming members of the public, apply where section 3 HSWA applies and the incident is RIDDOR reportable.